AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-5.md

 ---
 title: "Diving into the NodeJS GitHub repo"
-description: "As we know, each module in Node.js has its own scope.
-How does Node.js achieve this?
+description: "As we know, each module in Nodejs has its own scope.
+How does Nodejs achieve this?
 In JavaScript, we follow the Principle of Least Privilege (PoLP), which is related to functions and scope.
 If you're unfamiliar, you can Google it.
 The idea is to only expose what is necessary to the global scope, keeping everything else private.
 To achieve PoLP, wrap your code in a function or immediately invoke it (IIFE)."
 slidesUrl: "https://github.com/AherRahul/portfolio-v1/blob/main/content/articles"
 dateModified: "2025-04-09"
 datePublished: "2025-04-09"